helpbuttons/hb-docs/docs/English/7pages.md

 ![Publish button form](../images/screencaps/2_crear_boton.jpg)

 The button creation form.
-On the left, the user selects the button type — each type has a custom icon and colour defined by the admin.
+On the left, the user selects the button type — each type has a custom icon and colour defined by the coordinator.
 On the right, the standard fields: title, description, keywords (tags), images, and location.
 If the selected type has extra fields (date, price, etc.) they appear in this same form.
 The location field opens a map picker for precise or approximate placement.

 ---